 To dive into specific customer service skills we first have to be familiar with the categories of skills needed inside a business.
 We’ll firstly look at the categories and skills that fall under them.
 Then we can get to the best way you can acquire them.
 So, we have 5 categories,

-Communication is the most important among the skills required for customer service.
-This one’s a no brainer to be honest.
+Communication is the most important of the skills required for customer service.
+This one’s a no-brainer, to be honest.
 Customer service is all about communicating with customers.
-It’s crucial for both understanding a customer’s needs and providing it to them.
+It’s crucial for both understanding a customer’s needs and fulfilling them.